pavitranew/session-7-rest-ang/README.md

 }
 ```

-Delete all your pirates and navigate to `http://localhost:3001/api/import` to re-import them.
+Delete all your recipes and navigate to `http://localhost:3001/api/import` to re-import them.

 Refactor module